treble37/digger/README.md

 Digger.Stringifier drills down into a nested map and converts (most) keys which are not strings into strings.

+## 3 - Digger.CamelCaser

+### The Problem

+You have a valid data type that needs to be camel-cased.
+This can be an atom, string, or nested map (or a struct that you converted to a nested map) with string or atom keys.

+### The Solution: Digger.CamelCaser

+Digger.CamelCaser "camel cases" your valid data type according to the rules defined by its protocol.

+## 4 - Digger.SnakeCaser

+### The Problem

+You have a valid data type that needs to be snake-cased.
+This can be an atom, string, or nested map (or a struct that you converted to a nested map) with string or atom keys.

+### The Solution: Digger.SnakeCaser

+Digger.SnakeCaser "snake cases" your valid data type according to the rules defined by its protocol.

+## 5 - Digger.Dasher

+### The Problem

+You have a valid data type that needs the underscores transformed to dashes.
+This can be a string, or nested map (or a struct that you converted to a nested map) with string keys.

+### The Solution: Digger.Dasher

+Digger.Dasher "dasherizes" your valid data type according to the rules defined by its protocol.

+## 5 - Digger.LowerCaser

+### The Problem

+You have a valid data type that needs the first letter to be lowercase.
+This can be a string or atom or nested map with string or atom keys.

+### The Solution: Digger.LowerCaser

+Digger.Dasher "lowercases" your valid data type according to the rules defined by its protocol.

+## 6 - Digger.UpperCaser

+### The Problem

+You have a valid data type that needs the first letter to be upper case.
+This can be a string or atom or nested map with string or atom keys.

+### The Solution: Digger.UpperCaser

+Digger.Dasher "upcases" your valid data type according to the rules defined by its protocol.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed